The Glorification of Sadness: Composition

-Songs

 The album's tracklist follows a chronological order and it reflects Faith's emotional journey through grief, guilt, and self-reflection.
 It opens with "Sweatpants", a ballad that combines emotional lyricism with subtle electronic elements.
 "Pressure", featuring Kojey Radical, incorporates hip-hop elements, and "God in a Dress" explores feminist ideas through its assertive lyrics.
 "How You Leave a Man" presents a confident and expressive vocal performance, featuring epic orchestration and hair metal-style guitar solos.
 "There's Nothing More Human Than Failure" presents a spoken-word gospel style.
 "Bad Woman" delivers themes of empowerment and resistance to societal expectations.
 "Cry on the Dance Floor" introduces a dance and pop banger sound.
 "Say My Name" highlights Faith asserting herself vocally, while soft rock anthem "Let It Ride" continues the album's exploration of self-expression.
 "The Big Bang Ending" and "Hate When You're Happy" contribute to the album's thematic portrayal of breakup and personal growth.
 "Eat Shit and Die" adopts doo-wop influences and a humorous tone, shifting toward a message of personal independence.
 "Divorce" is an orchestral ballad addressing the emotional aftermath of separation.
-"Enjoy Yourself" and "I Am Enough" further explore themes of self-acceptance and reflection.
 "Mirror to Mirror" serves as an entr'acte with cinematic ambience, contributing to the album's soundtrack-like quality.
 The album concludes with "Already Broken", which serves as a defiant and reflective closing track.